Rebecca Field

-Life and career
+Early years

+Field is the daughter of Dennis Field and Ellen Mendel.
+She graduated from Bridgewater State College with a Bachelor of Arts in Theatre Arts and Communications and a Master of Arts degree.
+She gained additional training in acting as a child at the Berkshire Public Theatre and after college at the Circle in the Square Theatre in New York.

+Career

-Field was born in Lenox, Massachusetts.
-She attended Bridgewater State University, and in her early career has played minor roles in various television shows and movies,including Monk.
+In her early career Field played minor roles in various television shows and movies, including Monk.

 Field was cast in her first series regular role of Janet in the ABC short-lived television series October Road from 2007 to 2008.
 In R. Kelly's hip-hop opera, Trapped in the Closet, she played the role of Bridget.
 In 2009, she played a recurring role as social worker Susan Winters alongside Jada Pinkett Smith in TNT's Hawthorne.
-Field has also made guest appearances on shows such as Dollhouse, Drop Dead Diva, The Mentalist, Lie to Me, Mike & Molly, Criminal Minds, CSI: Crime Scene Investigation, Castle, and Body of Proof.
+Field has also made guest appearances on shows such as Dollhouse, Drop Dead Diva, Grey's Anatomy, The Mentalist, Lie to Me, Mike & Molly, Criminal Minds, CSI: Crime Scene Investigation, Castle, and Body of Proof.

 From 2012 to 2013, Field played Lacey on The Client List starring Jennifer Love Hewitt, on Lifetime.

-In 2018 Field won an audition for a cameo role in A Star Is Born as Gail, a concert assistant who welcomes Lady Gaga's character Ally to a performance at the Greek Theatre as the guest of Bradley Cooper's character, singer Jackson Maine.
+In 2018, Field won an audition for a cameo role in A Star Is Born as Gail, a concert assistant who welcomes Lady Gaga's character Ally to a performance at the Greek Theatre as the guest of Bradley Cooper's character, singer Jackson Maine.
 Field's smiling, put-together character, who also improvised some of her lines, was warmly received by film audiences.